 This workbook helps you:

-• Understand emotional immaturity and chronic misattunement
+• Understand emotional immaturity, antagonistic relational patterns, and chronic misattunement

 • Name your feelings without shame